Person smiling and looking down at their tablet.

 • Claims history

-How does workers' comp work in South Carolina?
+How does workers' comp insurance work in South Carolina?

 South Carolina workers’ compensation laws are regulated by the South Carolina Workers’ Compensation Commission (WCC).
 This policy covers medical bills related to on-the-job injuries and occupational diseases.
 It also provides lost wage compensation equal to two-thirds of the employee's average weekly wage while the employee is unable to work.